marcosalles/autossh/autossh/README.md

 Examples of use:

+- `autossh` prompts to connect to any of your registered remote hosts.
 - `autossh -e` edits your remote hosts file, creating a sample if not existent.
 - `autossh -x -r 3` or `autossh -x -r3` connects you to the third remote available, sorted alphabetically, from your hosts file.
 - `autossh -xr1 -d. /absolute/path/files*` downloads all files matching the pattern `/absolute/path/files*` from your registered remote #1 to the current working directory, showing the `scp` command that will be executed beforehand.